-A call for TA applications is typically sent to all graduate students and posted on the departmental website in October (for spring appointments) and March (for fall appointments).
+A call for TA applications is typically sent to all graduate students in October (for spring appointments) and March (for fall appointments).
 Available positions are filled based on the Geography department TA hiring criteria (see Appendix).

-Project and Research Assistantships are typically available from and offered by specific faculty awarded funds for such positions.
+Project and Research Assistantships are typically available from and offered by specific faculty who have been awarded funds for such positions.
 In most cases, advisees of the faculty member with the funding hold these positions.

-The Geography Department typically hires 2-4 lecturers each academic year and occasionally in the summer.
+The Geography Department typically hires 1-3 lecturers each academic year and occasionally in the summer.
 These positions are advertised within the Department and, in many cases, are posted in the University's Position Vacancy Listing.

 All Graduate Assistants receive a formal offer letter with the details of the specific appointment.
-Recipients are encouraged to read these letters carefully to be sure the benefits and responsibilities of the position are wellunderstood.
+Recipients are encouraged to read these letters carefully to be sure the benefits and responsibilities of the position are well-understood.
 Questions about the appointments can be directed to the Payroll and Benefits Specialist (room 170 Science Hall) or the Graduate Program Director (room143 Science Hall).